PICASSO

 Recruitment is ongoing.

-Adults diagnosed with osteoarthritis in the root joint of the thumb will be eligible for inclusion in the study.
-The patients will be recruited from six hospitals from all four health regions in Norway.
+Adults diagnosed with osteoarthritis of the thumb root joint will be eligible for inclusion in the study.
+Patients will be recruited from six hospitals from all four health regions in Norway.

-The study is carried out in two phases:
+The study is being conducted in two phases:

 Phase 1 is a randomized controlled trial with a duration of 6 months.
-The patients who participate will be randomized into three different groups, where group 1 receives a cortisone injection in the CMC-1 joint, group 2 receives a saline injection (placebo) in the CMC-1 joint, and group 3 receives non-drug treatment with hand exercises and a support splint.
-Those who receive an injection can repeat it after 3 months, but will not know whether they are receiving cortisone or saline.
-The main aim of the study is to look at changes in pain after 4 weeks.
-Sub-goals are to look at changes in pain and hand function after three months and two years, and MRI-defined inflammation after 4 weeks and degree of osteoarthritis and subluxation after 2 years.
+The patients who participate will be randomized into three different groups, where group 1 receives a cortisone injection in the CMC-1 joint, group 2 receives a saline injection (placebo) in the CMC-1 joint, and group 3 receives non-drug treatment with hand training and a support splint.
+Those who receive the injection can repeat it after 3 months, but will not be told whether they receive cortisone or saline.
+The main objective of the study is to look at the change in pain after 4 weeks.
+The secondary objectives are to look at the change in pain and hand function after three months and two years, and MRI-defined inflammation after 4 weeks and the degree of osteoarthritis and subluxation after 2 years.

-Phase 2 is an open study lasting 18 months.
-Here, all participating patients can receive a cortisone injection if the treating rheumatologist deems it appropriate.
+Phase 2 is an open-label study lasting 18 months.
+Here, all participating patients can receive cortisone injections if the treating rheumatologist finds it appropriate.
 Here, the researchers will also study whether repeated injections can have a harmful effect on the joint.